 Seeing characters struggle and push and overcome conflict in their path to accomplish their goals is entertaining.
 Watching them learn and improve in their competency as their character arc moves forward is entertaining.
 The struggle is the point of the story.
 The sense at the end of a story when things have just fallen into place rather than your character pushing them into place is of disappointment, not satisfaction.

 Take Time, It’s Worth It

-If when you’re writing your story you find you have written yourself into a situation where you cannot think how to get your character the information they need, so decide to have them chance upon it so you can move on with the rest of the story as you want to, take a break.
-Walk away from it and let yourself think, because if you put the effort in to make it consequences of your characters actions not just happenstance, it’ll be worth it.
+If when you’re writing your story you find you have written yourself into a situation where you cannot think how to get your characters learning information they need, so decide to have them chance upon it so you can move on with the rest of the story as you want to, take a break.
+Walk away from it and let yourself think.
+If you put the effort in to make it consequences of your characters actions not just happenstance, it’ll be worth it.

 You can find more writing advice on our YouTube channel where we’ll help you become a better and more confident writer.
 If you have any writing questions, comment below and we will try to do a video for every question we get.
 If you’ve found my work helpful, please consider dropping me a tip in my Paypal tip jar to help me keeping bringing you free writing advice!